Stop Comparing Your Beginning to Someone Else’s Middle

 And we should be proud to share this with the world.

 If we want to improve the entrepreneurial experience, if we really want to be there to support each other on our startup journeys, we need to be honest about what we are doing, how we are doing it, and who we are behind it all.

 It is important for fellow entrepreneurs to see that they are not alone in their journey.
 That they are not the only ones who at times feel helpless, lost, inadequate and feel like a failure.

 Change your mindset.
-Change where you put your time, efforts and attention.
+Change where you put your time, efforts, and attention.
 Always try to focus inward, not outward.
-Focus on what you are doing, and not what the world is doing.
+Focus on what you are doing and not on what the world is doing.

 And always follow your own journey, with honesty and with pride.